JCM-Digital/Microwave-Imager/README.md

 # <div align="center">Radio Telescope Imaging and Scanning Scripts</div>

 This repository contains three Python scripts used for interfacing with a radio telescope system.
+The code should be used on any dish tailgaiter models built between 2011-2015.
 Each script is designed to handle different aspects of the telescope's operation, including image generation, normalization, and raw data scanning.
 Key Python modules such as `matplotlib`, `PIL`, and `numpy` are utilized to manage image processing and data manipulation.

 ## <div align="center">1.
 Dish Image Processing (`dish_image.py`)</div>